jsfehler/renpy-radarchart/README.md

 If you use this in a commercial game, I'd appreciate getting credit for it.

-If you need any sort of new feature and/or enhancement, create a new issue and I'll see what I can do.
+If you need any sort of new feature and/or enhancement, create a new issue on Github and I'll see what I can do.